patricktouchette/interlinear-text-creator/README.md

 Uses python 3.6

 # To DO
--Clean up code, this is old stuff
+1. Clean up code, this is old stuff
--Create a GUI interface in tkinter
+2. Create a GUI interface in tkinter

 ![alt text](https://github.com/patricktouchette/interlinear-text-creator/blob/master/screenshot.png?raw=true)